 - a.
 The applicant may not have taken the course more than 2 years prior to the applicant's initial course enrollment at AAMI. - b.
 The applicant must have earned a minimum grade of B in the course or courses for which he or she is seeking transfer credit. - c.
 For courses in a sequence (e.g., Embalming I, Embalming II. etc.), an applicant must receive a B or higher in each course to have the courses and credits transferred.
 If an applicant received a grade of C or lower in a course in the sequence, that course plus all subsequent courses (regardless of the grade in a subsequent course) are ineligible for transfer. - d.
-The applicant will be required to audit (online) each course transferred in the major (courses on the National Board Exam) to ensure overall mastery of the course content.
-A \$50 audit fee will be charged.
+The applicant will be required to audit online or on campus each course transferred in the major (courses tested on the National Board Exam) to ensure overall mastery of the course content.
+A \$50 audit fee will be charged for each course.